secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 <summary>Jury Duty</summary>
 * Team members are entitled to “make-up pay” for the first 10 days of jury selection and jury duty.
 GitLab will supplement the difference between the amount that the team member has been paid and their ordinary pay to ensure that the team member receives 100% of their salary for the first 10 days of jury duty/selection.
 * This leave runs concurrently with GitLab PTO.
-Team members must select `Mandatory Civilian Service` in PTO by Roots to ensure that statutory entitlements are properly tracked.
+Team members must select `Mandatory Civilian Service` in PTO by Deel to ensure that statutory entitlements are properly tracked.
 * Team members must notify their manager of the period or expected period of leave as soon as possible and provide evidence showing they attended jury selection or jury duty.

 </details>